 Due to legislative rules GSI cannot pay a flat rate of daily allowance.
 So for the reimbursement of accommodation and daily costs during your stay at GSI within a granted project of the French-German Exchange Program, please contact Mrs. S. Engel from Human Resources upon your arrival, and bring receipts not only from the accommodation (GSI guest house or hotel) but also from the canteen (breakfast/lunch) or restaurant (dinner).

 Daily costs up to 80 EUR for hotel (incl. breakfast) and up to 25 EUR for meals in restaurants or the canteen can be reimbursed.
 In case the GSI guesthouse is fully booked and no hotel room can be found within this price limit, please contact the German spokesperson of your project prior to your travel.
-They can get information in our internal webpages (www.gsi.de/travel) for hotels in Darmstadt with a reimbursable prize.
+They can get information from our internal webpages (www.gsi.de/travel) for hotels in Darmstadt with a reimbursable prize.

 For German university groups and GSI scientists (project and third party funding)